Bet365 bonus code CBSBET365: Get $200 in bonus bets for college football, MLB betting today

 Bet365 offers a $200 bonus for college football and MLB betting today with the Bet365 bonus code CBSBET365

 The bet365 bonus code CBSBET365 gives new users $200 in bonus bets after placing a first wager of $5 or more, and the Week 7 college football schedule features a trio of top-25 showdowns on Saturday.
-No. 3 Oregon faces No. 7 Indiana in the biggest game of the day at 3:30 p.m.
-ET, while the Cubs and Brewers square off for a spot in the NLCS on Saturday night.
+No. 10 Georgia travels to Auburn at 7:30 p.m.
+ET, while the Cubs and Brewers square off for a spot in the NLCS at 8:08 p.m.
+ET.
 Claim $200 in bonus bets at bet365 here:

 How to claim the bet365 bonus code